Groodian/HomeMission/README.md

   # The id is automatically generated.
   id: ID!

-  # The user that triggered the event.
-  user: User!

   # The date when the event was recorded.
   date: String!

   # The type of the event.
   type: HistoryType!

+  # The history may contain extra info.
+  extraInfo: String

+  # The user that triggered the event.
+  user: User!

+  # The history may contain a reference to a task type.
+  taskType: TaskType

+  # The history may contain a reference to a task.
+  task: Task

+  # The history may contain a reference to a task series.
+  taskSeries: TaskSeries

+  # The history may contain a reference to an affected user.
+  affectedUser: User
 }

 # The event type of a history entry.
 enum HistoryType {
+  HOME_CREATED
+  HOME_RENAMED
   USER_JOIN
   USER_LEAVE
+  USER_RENAME
   TASK_TYPE_CREATED
   TASK_TYPE_DELETED
   TASK_TYPE_UPDATED